dansmyers/IntroToCS/Labs/7-Hurricane.md

 ```
 print(songs)
 ```
+Run your program to verify that it prints the correct list of values in the order you appended them.

+### Don't stop, make it pop
-Use `pop` to remove the third item in your list, then print it again.
-Then use insert to put a new song at the third position and print the list one more time.
+Use `pop` to remove the second and fourth items in your list, then print it the list and verify that the items were correctly removed.

+Then use `insert` to put new songs at the second position and fourth position and print the list again to verify that the operation succeeded.